brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 San Salvador is an energetic capital set beneath dramatic volcanos.
 It gives a glimpse of modern Salvadoran life by looking like a US city in places, while still holding reminders of the country’s past.
 We stayed on the outskirts near the national craft market, some great restauraunts and [Republik Bar](https://youtube.com/shorts/TaIaUL672Ag?is=7rO5ql2u9xw26c8l), which had GAA jerseys and the Irish proclamation on the wall.
 In the city we saw a hedge maze, a mini eiffel tower, the KM.0 centre of the country, the National Palace, and the most impressive library I'd ever seen.

-We took a $1 Uber to El Boquerón, which has a volcanic crater in its volcanic crater.
+We took a cheap Uber to El Boquerón, which has a volcanic crater in its volcanic crater.
 We walked all the trails of the national park, then made our way to Volcatenango; an old theme park overlooking the city with games, rides, slides and a mini Hobbiton.
-Further ddown the mountain we had a burger recommended to us, then found this rainbow slide which was way faster than we expected.
+Further down the mountain we had the best burgers of the trip, then found this rainbow slide which was way faster than we expected.

 This was the end of the road for Kevin, needing to finally fly home.
 We said our goodbyes and I boarded a local bus that drove  overnight through Honduras to Nicaragua.
 This was the worst experience of the trip.
 Endless traffic, chaos at the Honduras border, corrupt police pulling us over to hassle people, an even worse border in Nicaragua, and all through my very broken Spanish.
 I was so happy to reach my next hostel and collapse into bed.